Favourite Songs & Themes From Horror Movies

 by Dylan Blight (Bevan Beats #13)

 Welcome to Bevan Beats!
 This is a fortnightly article and accompanying playlist from us at the Explosion Network.
 It aims to enable us the ability to share the music we love, discuss a certain theme, or share what we are simply listening to in our everyday lives.
-You’ll be able to find the playlist on Youtube and on Spotify.
+You’ll be able to find the playlist on YouTube and on Spotify.

 This week I’ve made a list of some of my favourite pieces of original music or songs used in horror movies.
 Ranging from classics theme songs to songs used in horror movies you might not be aware of.
 Enjoy and I hope you had a spooky Halloween.